 can naturally burn between each meal, the excess of this can be stored as body fat.
 Ultimately, this is what gets most to the gym, preforming cardio and eating

 The thermal activity that your muscles naturally produce from vigorous weight training or daily activity are essentially what is going to burn the majority of the calories you ingest.
 Conditioned muscle = the greatest calorie fat burning machine you possess.

 Women naturally have the muscle building hormone (testosterone), but is not produced in near the same quantity in women, as in men.
 As females, you only have about 10% of this hormonal benefit effectively working for you, as opposed to males.

-Meaning: you don’t have to worry about getting huge muscles, as females are protected against this from the abundance of the hormone (estrogen).
+Meaning: you don’t have to worry about becoming large; as a women you naturally produce a greater abundance of the feminine hormone - (estrogen).

 Some tend to go to the gym to work out and feel better, but are primarily interested in burning calories.

-With that said, books, magazines, TV infomercials and their sales ads, are gearing your attention to 'count and burn calories, period!’
+With that said, books, magazines, TV commercials and their sales ads, are gearing your attention to 'count and burn calories, period!’

 This is unfair to the beginner or to the uninformed, and grossly taken out of context.
 This should not be the only reason for going to the gym.

-Training at a gym or at home - whether you exercise using cardio or weight training or both as a fitness lifestyle and basing it only on how many calories you’re burning doesn’t have much in the way of longevity towards your fitness goal.
+Training at a gym or at home - whether you exercise using cardio or weight training or both as a fitness lifestyle and basing it only on how many calories you’re burning doesn’t have much in the way of longevity towards a fitness goal.

 Don’t let magazine articles undermine the positive efforts of any serious, responsible fitness lifestyle you wish to embark on.

 sculpting and shaping muscle is ultimately what makes you

 all too often I have seen men and women weighing 20 or 30 pounds over what the American and Canadian food guides recommend we should, but...